Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- Los Angeles has a 7-3 record against the spread while finishing 7-3 overall in its last 10 games.
+- The Lakers are 6-4 against the spread and 6-4 overall over their last 10 games.

-- Four of the Lakers' past 10 outings have gone over the total.
+- In their past 10 games, the Lakers have gone over the total four times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.